pordonez/loopback-url-based-access-control/README.md

 LoopBack categorizes operations against models according to access type as follows: read, write, execute.

-The implementation defines the following concepts.
+The URL-based access control feature defines the following concepts.

 ######Access Levels
 Two levels of URL access are defined as follows: